-We start by recalling in §2 the notions of internal category and of internal functor in a category Swith finite limits.
+We start by recalling in §2 the notions of internal category and of internal functor in a category S with finite limits.
 We then construct the bicategory $Games(\pm)$ of games, strategies and simulations associated to such an internal S-category \pm .
-The construction of Games(\pm) is then integrated in §3 to the construction of a double pseudo category Games(\pm).
+The construction of Games(\pm) is then integrated in §3 to the construction of a double pseudo category Games(±).
 This enables us to establish (Thm.
-3.5) that every acute span of internal functors between internal categories \pm_1 and \pm_2 induces a homomorphism between their respective double pseudo categories Games(\pm_1) and Games(\pm_2).
-After an intermezzo in §4 on the construction of the tensor product of alternating games, we establish in 5 that Games(-) defines a lax symmetric monoidal homomorphism from the symmetric monoidal bicategory AcuteSpan(Cat(S)) of acute spans of internal functors between internal categories, to the cartesian 2-category DoubleCat of double categories and vertical natural transformations.
+3.5) that every acute span of internal functors between internal categories \pm_1 and \pm_2 induces a homomorphism between their respective double pseudo categories $Games(\pm_1)$ and Games(± 2).
+After an intermezzo in §4 on the construction of the tensor product of alternating games, we establish in §5 that Games(-) defines a lax symmetric monoidal homomorphism from the symmetric monoidal bicategory AcuteSpan(Cat(S)) of acute spans of internal functors between internal categories, to the cartesian 2-category DoubleCat of double categories and vertical natural transformations.
 From this very abstract statement follows the important fact that every symmetric pseudomonoid \pm in the bicategory AcuteSpan(Cat(\mathbb{S})), what we call an internal symmetric spanmonoidal category, defines a symmetric monoidal bicategory Games(\pm).
 We also explicate the additional conditions on \pm which ensure that the symmetric monoidal bicategory Games(\pm) is monoidal closed, and establish the main result of the paper (Thm.
 5.6).
-We illustrate the theorem in §6, §7 and §8 by constructing in the category S = Cat of small categories three different bicategorical models of linear logic based either on sequential alternating games in the case \pm{alt} , concurrent non-alternating games in the case of \pm{conc} or functorial spans in the case of \pm{span} .
-We explain in §9 why the three resulting bicategories $Games(\pm{alt}), Games(\pm{conc})$ and $Games(\pm{span})$ are in fact -autonomous, and conclude in §10.
-2 INTERNAL CATEGORIES AND THEIR ASSOCIATED BICATEGORY OF SPANS In this section and in the next one (§3), we suppose given a category S with finite limits.
+We illustrate the theorem in $\S6$, $\S7$ and $\S8$ by constructing in the category $\mathbb{S} = \mathbf{Cat}$ of small categories three different bicategorical models of linear logic based either on sequential alternating games in the case \pm{alt} , concurrent non-alternating games in the case of \pm{conc} or functorial spans in the case of \pm{span} .
+We explain in §9 why the three resulting bicategories $Games(\pm{alt})$, $Games(\pm{conc})$ and $Games(\pm{span})$ are in fact -autonomous, and conclude in §10.

+2 INTERNAL CATEGORIES AND THEIR ASSOCIATED BICATEGORY OF SPANS

+In this section and in the next one (\S 3), we suppose given a category \S with finite limits.

-2.1 The Bicategory of Spans Definition 2.1 (spans).
-A span $(S, s, t) : A \rightarrow B$ between two objects A and B in the category \mathbb{S} consists of an object S together with a pair of maps are the maps $\theta : S \to T$ of \mathbb{S} making the diagram below commute:
+2.1 The Bicategory of Spans

+Definition 2.1 (spans).
+A span $(S, s, t) : A \longrightarrow B$ between two objects A and B in the category S consists of an object S together with a pair of maps